China to impose sweeping national security law in Hong Kong, bypassing city’s legislature

 — — —

 Fifield reported from New Zealand.
-Freelance journalist Timothy McLaughlin in Hong Kong contributed to this report.
+The Washington Post’s Timothy McLaughlin in Hong Kong, Yuan Wang in Beijing and Carol Morello in Washington contributed to this report.